 by James Kraus

-In the automotive sphere the first stirrings of this change in attitude could be seen as early as autumn 1962 when Ford tested the market with a new version of their once sleek and modernist third-generation Thunderbird.
-The new Thunderbird “Landau” featured a dose of what Ford referred to as Traditional Elegance with “simulated rosewood” interior trim, and a padded vinyl roof covering embellished with “glistening landau S bars” intended to recreate the look of the external folding top mechanism of a cabriolet from the heyday of Al Capone.
+In the automotive sphere the first stirrings of this change in attitude could be seen as early as autumn 1961 when Ford tested the market with a new version of their once sleek and modernist third-generation Thunderbird.
+The new Thunderbird “Landau” featured a dose of what Ford referred to as Traditional Elegance with a padded vinyl roof covering embellished with “glistening landau S bars” intended to recreate the look of the external folding top mechanism of a cabriolet from the heyday of Al Capone.
 The result was akin to erecting a cupola and weathervane atop Eero Saarinen’s TWA Flight Center.

 Even more telling was the 1964 introduction of the world’s first retro-replicar; the Cord Sportsman 8/10, a Corvair-powered 8/10 scale reproduction of a 1937 Cord 810.
 Never before in the history of the motorcar did anyone ever think to build a new car that deliberately looked like an old car.
 The idea would have been anathema.

-These elements had not disappeared completely; Rolls-Royce, Mercedes-Benz, Jaguar and Lincoln still retained hood ornaments, a handful of traditionalist high-end luxury models never completely abandoned wood-trimmed interiors, and a few American cars offered vinyl roof coverings, but the LTD was the first car to put all the pieces together into a unified marketing concept.
+These elements had not disappeared completely; Rolls-Royce, Mercedes-Benz, Jaguar and Lincoln still retained classical hood ornaments, a handful of traditionalist high-end luxury models never completely abandoned wood-trimmed interiors and a few American cars offered vinyl roof coverings; but the LTD was the first car to put all the pieces together into a unified concept for the mass market.

 The Ford product planners had the fingers on the pulse of the market in the 1960s with the successful introductions of the intermediate-size Fairlane and the Mustang; both of which established significant new market segments in the U.S. and inspired immediate responses by competitors.